grafov/perkeep-docker/README.md

 Docker build for [Perkeep (calimstore)](https://perkeep.org/).

-Based on official Dockerfile from perkeep/perkeep but with persistence.
+Based on official Dockerfile from Perkeep project.
+Official image very basic and not expose storage for persistence.
+Other side projects for running Perkeep in Docker use distros like Alpine in runtime that not need for running Perkeep.

+Features:
+- exported volumes for persistence
+- distroless for absolutely small image size

 In this example I mounted blobs dir to `~a/var/perkeep` on my host machine and configs to `~a/.config/perkeep`.